320/Asian Studies 320/Phil. 335/Rel. 320. Introduction to Buddhism. Buddhist Studies 220 or equivalent. (3). (HU).

 303. Elementary Indonesian.
 (4).
 (FL).

-South and Southeast Asia 305 is the first term in the sequence of courses offered by the Dept. of Asian Languages and Cultures in Hindi and Urdu, the respective national languages of India and Pakistan.
-Meeting four times a week, the course is intended to develop students' skills in speaking and in aural comprehension as well as introduce them to the Devanagari writing system.
-There are no prerequisites.
-Text: Fairbanks and Misra; Spoken and Written Hindi, Cornell Univ.
-Press.
+South and Southeast Asia 305 is the fifth term in the sequence of courses offered by the Dept. of Asian Languages and Cultures in Hindi-Urdu.
+Meeting three times a week, the course is intended to further students' skills in speaking and aural comprehension as well as increase their proficiency in reading and writing both Hindi and Urdu.
+Students with prior work in Hindi-Urdu may be able to join the sequence at this point.
+See the instructor for placement.
 (Hook)

 307. Elementary Tagalog.
 (4).
 (FL).